seccubus/seccubus/README.md

 * Added shell script to execute crontab job only on a certain day
 * Added shell script to execute crontab job only on a weeknumber that can be devided by a certain number
 * Correct application of Apache license is now part of the unit tests
+* Resolved some caching issues with IE

 Bigs fixed (tickets closed):
 ----------------------------
 * Issue #50 - Notification table not displayed on edit scan
 * Issue #56 - IVIL conversion sheel call needs qoutes around filename
+* Issue #65 - Each CGI response header now invalidates caching
 * Issue #72 - Apache license isn't applied correctly